ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 There is another Horace F. Mills in upstate New York in the 1800's, who does not appear to be related to this Mills family.
 That Horace Mills was born in 1847, lived in Penn Yan NY, attended the University at Albany in 1861 but left to serve in the Civil War, ultimately rising to the rank of Major in the 9th USCT.
 Several photos can be found of him online.

+Yet another Horace F. Mills lived iun Wawayanda, NY mentioned in Port Jervis newspapers in the 1870's and 1880's.
+He was married to M. J. Mills and had a daughter Bertha who died at four months old.

 A thorough review of the seven boxes of scrapbooks of Edwin Dubois and Alice Shurter in the Cornell University Library archives did not yield any photos or other documentation related to the Mills family.
 In fact, the Brookton/Caroline related materials were in the minority, and there were few original photographic prints overall.

 ### Unanswered Questions and Areas of Further Research